 As I’ve mentioned before, I really used to love the Ultima series of games (at least I-V… I don’t think I played the later installments), and along with Telengard, Phantasy, The Bard’s Tale, and a few others, mostly on the old Commodore 64, I played a lot of the older CRPGs.

 Much later, while I was in grad school, I discovered an amazing CRPG – Nahlakh — that was released as shareware and emulated all the best things about Ultima and the old CRPGs but which ran on IBM/PC compatibles.
-I downloaded it to my trust 486 (back when downloading less than a megabyte still might take an hour!) and later sent my $15 for the manual, although I never completed it, as my 486 died.
+I downloaded it to my trusty 486 (back when downloading less than a megabyte still might take an hour!) and later sent my $15 for the manual, although I never completed it, as my 486 died.

 So I was more than happy to find that Nahlakh is still out there in cyberspace in its 1994 glory.
 Here is Tom Proudfoot’s site* where you can download the game and order the manual.